 In mathematics, a metric space is a set where a distance (called a metric) is defined between elements of the set.
 Metric space methods have been employed for decades in various applications, for example in internet search engines, image classification, or protein classification.
 For general background information on metric spaces, please refer to this Wikipedia page.

-Metric space methods are best employed to quickly analyze and interpret a group (ensemble) of reservoir models and are thus attractive methods for uncertainty studies or sensitivity analysis when a (large) ensemble of reservoir models is used.
+Metric space methods are best employed to analyze and interpret a group (ensemble) of reservoir models and are attractive methods for uncertainty studies or sensitivity analysis when a (large) ensemble of reservoir models is used.

 Another important step for sensitivity analysis and screening of reservoir models is clustering of the reservoir models.
 Clustering of the models allows for a classification of models into discrete groups.
 This is useful for sensitivity analysis (comparing model properties within each cluster and between clusters), and screening (selection of models based upon cluster).